javadev/LeetCode-in-Java/src/main/java/g0001_0100/s0025_reverse_nodes_in_k_group/readme.md

 Hard

-Given a linked list, reverse the nodes of a linked list _k_ at a time and return its modified list.
+Given the `head` of a linked list, reverse the nodes of the list `k` at a time, and return _the modified list_.

-_k_ is a positive integer and is less than or equal to the length of the linked list.
-If the number of nodes is not a multiple of _k_ then left-out nodes, in the end, should remain as it is.
+`k` is a positive integer and is less than or equal to the length of the linked list.
+If the number of nodes is not a multiple of `k` then left-out nodes, in the end, should remain as it is.

 You may not alter the values in the list's nodes, only nodes themselves may be changed.